Bassnectar: 2015–2019: Festival circuit and curated events

 In 2015, Bassnectar stopped touring his own show and shifted focus towards playing the festival circuit almost exclusively, making multiple appearances at Bonnaroo, Camp Bisco, Electric Daisy Carnival, Electric Forest Festival, Lollapalooza, and Okeechobee Music & Arts Festival.
 However, before this time of exclusively playing festival shows, Bassnectar began orchestrating his own "curated" events.

 In 2010, the first of these events, named "BassCenter", was held at the 1stBank Center in Broomfield, Colorado.
 As popularity and demand grew, various curated events were added over time, including "Basslights" (a collaborative event between Bassnectar and Pretty Lights), Halloween and Day of the Dead themed events (sometimes referred to as "Freakstyle" or "Dark Parties"), New Year's Eve celebrations ("NYE360"), and others, such as "Freestyle Sessions" and "Spring Gathering".

-By 2016, Bassnectar's in-house productions like Bass Center at the 25,000 person capacity Dick's Sporting Goods Park in Denver were sold out and featured popular supporting acts including Wu Tang Clan, Flying Lotus, Lupe Fiasco, Flux Pavillion, and Porter Robinson.
+By 2016, Bassnectar's in-house productions like Bass Center at the 25,000 person capacity Dick's Sporting Goods Park in Denver were sold out and featured supporting acts including Wu Tang Clan, Flying Lotus, Lupe Fiasco, Flux Pavilion, and Porter Robinson.

 In 2019, the first international concert destination event "Deja Voom" was announced, to be he held at the Barceló Maya Resort in Riviera Maya, Mexico.